To be honest, the idea of a 3D printable wind sensor (in technical jargon “anemometer”) has been floating around in my head for a long time.

 What is still missing is the connection to a suitable MCU, which then has to evaluate and process the sensor signals.

-Optional: Build the Anemosens_MCU board
+Optional: Assemble the Anemosens_MCU board

-You can also find the current file in the GIT repository under the following link:
+The current file can also be found in the GIT repository under the following link:

 The Anemosens_MCU firmware